 Other steps commonly improve corporate reporting culture and encourage the use of hazard reporting systems include:

 Train employees to use hazard reporting systems.
-This training initial and recurrent training and should be documented in preparation of future audits.
+This training initial and recurrent training and should be documented in preparation for future audits.

 Provide employees with access to their reported issues and let them know what to expect once reports are submitted.
 Routinely distribute aggregated report information to employees and also continue explaining the reporting and investigation processes in your SMS.